Meet the Chefs

 Since moving to L’amuse-Bouche we’ve picked up runner-up for Worcestershire Chef and Restaurant of the Year, Michelin recommendation since 2008, two AA rosettes for culinary excellence since 2008 and the runner-up award for Chef of the Year 2012 for Worcestershire and Warwickshire combined.

-More recently we have won The Worcestershire Restaurant of the Year for 2016 and 2017 thus allowing us the represent the county in the England Finals for 2017 and 2018.
+More recently we have won The Worcestershire Restaurant of the Year for 2016, 2017 and 2019 thus allowing us the represent the county in the England Finals

-Sadly we are now excluded from entering for a while due to our strength , thus allowing other fine restaurants to come forward and enjoy the accolade.
+Sadly we are now excluded from entering in 2018 due to our strength , thus allowing other fine restaurants to come forward and enjoy the accolade.
 However, this will not deter us from striving to reach greater goals.

 Although I have a wealth of experience within the industry, Craig Englefield, who has worked side-by-side with me since 2012 has the most amazing depth of artistic talent, having enjoyed previously a multi Michelin trained background in some of the countries leading eateries.
 The forward thinking and direction of our restaurant is very much of Craig’s thinking and the theatre that our guests experience on the plates is a culmination at traditional cooking at its best coupled with modern ideas and skills brought to the fore.